Cookie Policy

 4. Local-storage entries we set

-These are stored in your browser only and are never sent to our servers.
-You can clear them at any time using your browser settings.
+These are stored in your browser.
+All of them except amlcc_vid stay on your device and are never sent to our servers; amlcc_vid accompanies analytics events while you browse signed out.
+You can clear any of them at any time using your browser settings.

 | Key | Purpose | Lifetime |